Healthy Food In Institutions

 EDUCATE

 Our food systems have evolved and gotten increasingly more complicated over time.
 There is a lot to know and even more to keep up with.
-LoProCO helps collaborators get a handle on how today’s food systems operate and how they can effectively work together to feed Colorado’s kids locally grown and raised, nutritious foods.
+LoProCO helps collaborators get a handle on how today’s food systems operate and how they can effectively work together to serve locally grown and raised, nutritious foods at Colorado’s schools and institutions.

 Connect